|Degrees:||B.A. (Windsor), M.A. (Wilfrid Laurier), Ph.D. (Ottawa)|

-In addition to her teaching interests, Cummins is also a Postdoctoral Research Fellow for the Transmission of Religion Across Generations project (University of Ottawa) – examining how (non)religion is passed on from one generation to the next and the factors that contribute to the (un)successful transmission of religion across generations.
-Cummins is also a Postdoctoral Research Fellow for the Nonreligion in a Complex Future project (University of Ottawa), examining nonreligious identity and nonreligious immigrant identities.
+In addition to teaching, Cummins is a Postdoctoral Research Fellow for the Nonreligion in a Complex Future project (University of Ottawa), examining nonreligious identity and nonreligious immigrant identities and recently concluded a Postdoctoral Research Fellowship for the Transmission of Religion Across Generations project (University of Ottawa) – examining how (non)religion is passed on from one generation to the next and the factors that contribute to the (un)successful transmission of religion across generations.
+Cummins also serves on the Canadian Society for the Study of Religion (CSSR) book prize committee.

 Cummins, Alyshea.
 “Making Space Through Public Engagements: Canadian Ismaili Muslims.”
 In Bloomsbury Handbook of Religion and Migration, edited by Rubina Ramji and Alison Marshall.
 UK: Bloomsbury Press, 2022.

 Beyer, Peter, Alyshea Cummins, and Scott Craig.
 “Religious/Spiritual Identity among Younger Adults in Canada: A Complex Portrait.”
 In Young People and the Diversity of (Non)Religious Identities in International Perspective, edited by Elizabeth Arweck and Heather Shipley.
 Springer, 2019.